highfivve/moli-ad-tag/source/ts/types/README.md

 ## [Moli Config](interfaces/_moli_.moli.moliconfig.html)

-This is "ad configuration", which contains all necessary information to request and render ads on the publisher page.
+This is the "ad configuration", which contains all necessary information to request and render ads on the publisher page.

 ## Features